ElHombreSinNombre/laravel-vue/README.md

     MYSQL_ROOT_PASSWORD=root
     MYSQL_ENTRYPOINT_INITDB=./mysql/docker-entrypoint-initdb.d

-Also, in *laradock/mysql/entrypoint.init.d* we can copy-paste *createdb.sql.example* file and name as *createdb.sql*.
+Also, in *laradock/mysql/entrypoint.init.d* we can copy-paste *createdb.sql.example* file and rename new file as *createdb.sql*.
 Inside this file we can put

     CREATE DATABASE IF NOT EXISTS `laravelvue` COLLATE 'utf8_general_ci' ;
     GRANT ALL ON `laravelvue`.* TO 'default'@'%' ;

-Open **Docker Desktop**, with CMD launch this commands
+Open **Docker Desktop**, then with CMD launch this commands

     cd laradock
     docker-compose up -d nginx mysql phpmyadmin

-In *laravelVue* folder we must to copy-paste *env.example* and name as *.env* In this file we must to set your database and email connections.
+In *laravelVue* folder we must to copy-paste *env.example* and rename new file as *.env* In this file we must to set your database and email connections.

 Default connection in *.env* file for this project.